akhilesh0707/Rick-and-Morty/README.md

 [![Akhilesh LinkedIn](https://img.shields.io/badge/Akhilesh-LinkedIn-blue.svg?style=for-the-badge)](https://www.linkedin.com/in/akhilesh0707/)

 # Rick-and-Morty
-The Rick And Morty - MVVM with a clean architecture approach using some of the best practices in Android Development.
-An Android app consuming a [Rick and Morty API](https://rickandmortyapi.com/) to display Characters it has been built with clean architecture principles, Repository Pattern, and MVVM pattern as well as Architecture Components.
+The Rick And Morty - An app consuming a [Rick and Morty API](https://rickandmortyapi.com/) to display Characters it has been built with clean architecture principles, Repository Pattern, and MVVM pattern as well as Architecture Components.

 ## Architecture
 Uses concepts of the notorious Uncle Bob's architecture called [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).</br>